alphagov/govuk-rfcs/rfc-164-retire-email-alert-monitoring-as-a-separate-app.md

 ### How email-alert-monitoring currently works for Travel Advice Alerts

 The app is called as a cronjob once every 15 mintues.
-It opens a [healthcheck URL] on the Travel Advice Publisher app, which contains a list of all travel alerts published in the last 2 days, but excluding the last 150 minutes.
+It opens a [healthcheck URL] on the travel-advice-publisher app, which contains a list of all travel alerts published in the last 2 days, but excluding the last 150 minutes.
 For these, it makes a list of the subject lines of the emails that should have been sent out, as well as the time (this is because more than one travel advice alert migt be issued for the same country in a two day period, so matching purely on the subject line isn't sufficient).
 It then uses the GMail API to read the inbox of govuk_email_check@digital.cabinet-office.gov.uk to check for the existence of those emails.
 If any are missing, an alert happens.
 Minimum time between publishing and alert is 2 and a half hours.

 [healthcheck URL]: https://travel-advice-publisher.publishing.service.gov.uk/healthcheck/recently-published-editions